2003-2007 Honda Accord sedan

 Replacing your factory radio

-You have plenty of room behind the dash, so you can install any DIN radio in the Accord.
+There's plenty of room behind the dash, so a wide variety of receivers will work in the Accord.
 If you don't have the dual climate controls, you have a choice on how to install a new car stereo in your dash.
-You can use a simple dash kit to put the radio in the factory pocket below the existing radio, or you can purchase a more sophisticated dash adapter that replaces the entire climate control/radio pod.
+You can use a simple dash kit to put the radio in the factory pocket below the existing radio, or you can purchase a more sophisticated adapter that replaces the entire climate control/radio pod.
 The adapter houses the new radio, and retains heating, ventilation, and air conditioning controls in vehicles with either single- or dual-zone climate control systems.

 The factory stereo removed (Crutchfield Research Photo)

 You remove the factory radio/changer, only to unplug its car harness and antenna.
 Then, you drape those cables down to where the new receiver’s going and put the radio and dash back together, replacing the old storage bin with the new dash kit, which has a small storage shelf of its own.
 Once all that's done, you can install a single-DIN sized (2" tall) aftermarket receiver into the opening provided.

 You will need the factory radio security code if radio power is interrupted and the factory radio is re-installed.
 Honda usually includes this code on a card in the owner's manual.
 If you don't have that card, you'll have to talk to your local Honda dealer.
 Also, you'll lose your Honda's satellite radio capability when you replace the radio, but there are plenty of aftermarket solutions for that problem.

 If you have the factory navigation receiver, you'll have to enter two codes if the power is disconnected: one for the navigation system and one for the audio system.
 Once these codes have been correctly entered, the entire system will be unlocked and ready for use.

 Tools needed: A Phillips screwdriver, a small flat-blade screwdriver, and a panel removal tool.

 Steering wheel audio controls